antronerds/r2-tutorials/original/R2Tutorials.md

     timepoint in a series has been compared to time-point zero.
 GCOS, makes use of the fact that every probe-set of an Affymetrix array is actually a measurement performed 11-16 times.
-These measurements are used as ‘independent’ inputs to calculate a p-value.
+These measurements are used as ï¿½independentï¿½ inputs to calculate a p-value.
 Due to the use of GCOS, the time series functionality is only available for the U133 type Affymetrix platforms.
 Of course, our advice would be to use biological replicates of all experiments.